puppetlabs/ref_arch_setup/README.md

 RefArchSetup uses [Puppet Bolt](https://puppet.com/products/puppet-bolt) as a gem which requires a minimum Ruby version of 2.3.

 ## Root Access
-RefArchSetup executes commands via Bolt as the root user using the `--run-as` option to ensure a successful PE installation.
+RefArchSetup executes Bolt commands as the root user using the `--run-as root` option to ensure a successful PE installation.
-Access to the root user can be provided via the `--private-key` or `--sudo-password` options.
+See the [Bolt Options](#bolt-options) section for more information.

 ## Supported Platforms
 RefArchSetup supports the following platforms: